-This creamy coconut peanut butter frosting tastes good on everything from cake to apples to pancakes!
+This healthy peanut butter frosting tastes good on everything from cake to apples to pancakes!
 Use it anywhere you'd like a kick of peanut butter flavor.

 I used to think I was allergic to peanut butter, and truth be told, I do think I'm sensitive to it.
 However, because I love it so much, I've fought for a way to get my fix!

 Different brands of peanut butters affect me differently.

 Some brands give me immediate itching, some make me tired, and some actually make me moody (read: angry).

 After much trial and error, I've found my best peanut butter 'match' is a cheap Trader Joe's brand.